2018, 2019, 2020, 2021

 Ghost gear refers to any fishing gear that has been abandoned, lost, or otherwise discarded, and is the most harmful form of marine debris.
 Rough estimates suggest that at least 640,000 metric tons of fishing gear could be lost worldwide annually, accounting for at least 10% of all plastic debris in the ocean.

 This project builds on 11th Hour Racing’s previous grant for Ocean Conservancy’s Global Ghost Gear Initiative(R) (GGGI), the only cross-sectoral alliance committed solely to driving forward global solutions on the problem of ghost gear worldwide.
 The GGGI will be tackling the issue in the Gulf of Maine (GOM) and expand to the greater New England region.
 Community and fisher involvement will be essential to the success of gear removal efforts as well as stakeholder education and outreach, which together will help to reduce the prevalence and incidence of ghost gear in the GOM.
 The initiative also catalyzes practical, replicable solutions for both on-the-ground and in-the-water removal and prevention of ghost gear.
-Other project collaborators include the Gulf of Maine Lobster Foundation, The Commercial Fisheries and Research Foundation (CFRF), the Center for Coastal Studies, and NOAA’s Marine Debris Program.
+Other project collaborators include the Gulf of Maine Lobster Foundation, The Commercial Fisheries Research Foundation (CFRF), the Center for Coastal Studies, and NOAA’s Marine Debris Program.

-- Collaborate with the Commercial Fishers Research Foundation to support R.I. fishers in mapping ghost gear hotspots throughout the Narragansett Bay and develop removal plans based on lessons learned in the Gulf of Maine.
+- Collaborate with the Commercial Fisheries Research Foundation to support R.I. fishers in mapping ghost gear hotspots throughout the Narragansett Bay and develop removal plans based on lessons learned in the Gulf of Maine.

 - Implement workshops for R.I. and Maine fishers on best practices and technologies to prevent ghost gear loss in their local waterways.